Bealby/grandpas-pocket-watch-shop/README.md

 ![Nav-Mobile](/documentation/readme/nav-mobile.png/)

-For mobile devices the Navigation Bar/ Header will focus more on intuitive icons to click rather than text, to ensure a minalistic and non congestive look.
+For mobile devices the Navigation Bar/ Header will focus more on intuitive icons to click rather than text, to ensure a minimalistic and non-congestive look.

 The main header will include the logo that is clickable to the 'Home' page, along with the three icons for 'Repair & Valuation', Profile and Basket.